Desert Biking Club Of Kuwait

 Tyres

-We use mountain bikes because they are the most suitable type for off road riding, especially in the desert, and that’s mainly because of the fat tyres.
-Most mountain bikes use 26” diameter tyres.
-There are larger 650B and 29” sizes but replacements are not available in Kuwait.
-The best width is 1.75” to 2.3”; narrower will be faster, but wider will give more comfort, traction and grip off road, especially in sand.
-The best all season tread is knobbly with small knobs; although for summer riding on roads and pathways, some people use slicks (no tread) or semi slicks.
+We use mountain bikes because they are the most suitable type for off road riding, in the desert; and that’s mainly because of the fat tyres.
+Most mountain bikes use 26” diameter tyres but larger 650B and 29” sizes are becoming popular.
+Widths range from2.00” to 2.4”; Choose according to rider weight and riding preferences.
+Narrower will be faster on the road, but wider will give more comfort, traction, grip and speed off road, especially in sand.
+The best all season tread is one with small knobs; although for summer riding on roads and pathways, some people use slicks (no tread) or semi slicks.

-Tubeless tyres are an emerging trend for the enthusiast.
-They use a semi liquid sealant instead of an inner tube and are probably the most puncture resistant.
-They cannot be fitted directly onto standard wheels; retro fitting requires new wheels or a conversion kit.
+Tubeless tyres are mainly for the committed enthusiast.
+They use a semi liquid sealant instead of an inner tube.
+They cannot be fitted directly onto standard wheels, and retro fitting requires new wheels or a conversion kit.

 Inner Tubes